CzompiSoftware/Goulash/docs/vs/nugetserver.md

 !!! warning
     This page is a work in progress!

 [NuGet.Server](https://github.com/NuGet/NuGet.Server) is a lightweight standalone NuGet server.
-It is strongly recommended that you upgrade to BaGet if you use NuGet.Server.
-Feel free to open [GitHub issues](https://github.com/loic-sharma/BaGet/issues) if you need help migrating.
+It is strongly recommended that you upgrade to Goulash if you use NuGet.Server.
+Feel free to open [GitHub issues](https://github.com/loic-sharma/Goulash/issues) if you need help migrating.

 * NuGet.Server
     * Only runs on Windows